Society is enriched when the stories told on film reflect the distinct vision of independent artists from every facet of our multi-cultural community.

-- Masters Workshops — Ten Masters Workshops with top professionals off insights and information on the art and business of filmmaking.
+- Masters Workshops: Ten Masters Workshops with top professionals offer insights and information on the art and business of filmmaking.

-- Short Film Production — Fellows are given the resources and opportunity to gain hands-on practical experience.
-Fellows team up to produce at least six 10 minute shorts during the program, which are screened at the Los Angeles Film Festival.
+- Short Film Production: Fellows are given the resources and opportunity to gain hands-on practical experience.
+Fellows team up to produce at least six 10-minute shorts during the program, which are screened at the LA Film Festival.

-- Educational and Networking Events — Opportunities to learn from and connect with working artists and key professionals include the LA Film Fest and the Film Independent Forum, an annual event that brings together roughly 80 filmmakers and executives for a series of enlightening panel discussions.
+- Educational and Networking Events: Opportunities to learn from and connect with working artists and key professionals include the LA Film Festival and the Film Independent Forum, an annual event that brings together roughly 80 filmmakers and executives for a series of enlightening panel discussions.

 - A pass to the Film Independent Forum